 - When consulting remotely, it’s important to consider the limitations of the medium by which you are communicating with the patient.
 You should not prescribe unless you are satisfied that you have sufficient information to do so safely.

-- Follow GMC guidance - the guidance on consent and good practice in prescribing
+- Follow the GMC guidance on consent and good practice in prescribing.

 - Work within your competence